Mc-Zen/HT-Grouper/README.md

 - Gurobi 10.0.0 (or more recent)
 - Qiskit
-- Currently only Windows is supported.
+- Currently, only Windows is supported.

 ## Setup